discdiver/pachy-vid/FAQ.md

 # Pachyderm FAQ

-### What's the best way to commit large files to Pachyderm from my local machine?

-`export ADDRESS=<minikubeIP>:30650` instead of port-forward.

-### What's the best way to commit large files from an S3 bucket?

-`put-file repo master -f s3://...`

 ### Using Pachyderm locally with minikube, what do I do if I need to restart?

 `minikube delete`, `minikube start`, `pachctl deploy local`, port forward.
 See suggested workflow [here]().